 The tipical closthing of Peru for the women are the following:

 The cultural clothing of Peru for men are the follwing:

-LLiclla is a quechua word for a type of cape worn by andean women.
+LLiclla is a Quechua word for a type of cape worn by Andean women.
 It is a woven cloth that covers the back and shoulders and it is fastened at the front using a pin called tupu.
 It covers the back and shoulders of the women.
 Llicllas or mantas can also be used for carrying children on the woman's back.
-Both women and men use these in the same way for carrying heavy staff.
+Both women and men use these in the same way for carrying a heavy staff.

 Chumpi is a garment used to fasten clothing around the waist.
-This word comes from the quechua language meaning belt.
-Women wear chumpis to fasten their skirts or to secure swaddled babies and men to fasten their trousers or as a means of supporting themselves with heavy loads.
+This word comes from the Quechua language meaning belt.
+Women wear chumps to fasten their skirts or to secure swaddled babies and men to fasten their trousers or as a means of supporting themselves with heavy loads.

-The chal is a traditional peruvian garment for women in the Andean region.
-It is a wool jacket, decorated with colourful buttons and worn under the lliclla.
+The chal is a traditional Peruvian garment for women in the Andean region.
+It is a wool jacket, decorated with colorful buttons and worn under the lliclla.

 Polleras are andean typical skirts worn by country women.
 They are traditionally made of sheep or alpaca wool and are of thick, wide, loose and gathered fabric.
 The skirts are usually adorned with a colorful band called Puyto.
 As with other Andean clothing, they often indicate a woman’s origing as well as her social status.

 Usuta or Ushuta is the most common footwear worn in the Andean region since pre-inca times.
 The ushutas has a leather sole or vegetable fiber whith three straps attached to the sole, two for the heel and one that passes between the big toe and index toe or were entirely wool-knitted like a mocassin.